clearmatics/mobius/example/README.md

     ringJSON.signatures[0]

-To deposit use the public key coordinate pair data, to withdraw use the matching signature data.
+In summary to deposit use the public key coordinate pair data, to withdraw use the matching signature data.